MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-enable.md

 To optimize your Microsoft Threat Protection experiences, we recommend deploying *all* supported [Microsoft 365 security products and services](deploy-supported-services.md).

 ### Where does Microsoft Threat Protection process and store my data?
 Microsoft Threat Protection automatically selects an optimal location for the data center where consolidated data is processed and stored.
-If you have Microsoft Defender ATP, it selects the same location used by Microsoft Defender ATP. **If you don’t have Microsoft Defender ATP, the provisioning process selects...**
+If you have Microsoft Defender ATP, it selects the same location used by Microsoft Defender ATP.

+>[!NOTE]
+>Microsoft Defender ATP automatically provisions in European Union (EU) data centers when turned on through Azure Security Center.
+Microsoft Threat Protection will automatically provision in the same EU data center for customers who have provisioned Microsoft Defender ATP in this manner.

-The data center location is shown before and after the service is provisioned in the settings page for Microsoft Threat Protection (**Settings > Microsoft Threat Protection**). **If you prefer to use another data center location, contact us…**
+The data center location is shown before and after the service is provisioned in the settings page for Microsoft Threat Protection (**Settings > Microsoft Threat Protection**).
+If you prefer to use another data center location, select **Need help?** in the Microsoft 365 security center to contact Microsoft support.

 ### Where can I access Microsoft Threat Protection?